 Once each participant is successfully recruited to the study, following ethical standards regarding informed consent, the intervention will begin.
 The Navigators will provide practical and emotional support for each participant for a period of up to 12 months.
-An essential part of the intervention is the holistic health check in the first few weeks or months of the intervention, with timing guided by the participant.
+An essential part of the intervention is the holistic health check in the first few months of the intervention, with timing guided by the participant.
 This health check will be repeated towards the end of the intervention.
+The health check will be conducted by a researcher (Carver/Foster) in the service in which the Peer Navigator is based.
+Participants will be asked about their physical and mental health and substance use using several standardized measures.
+The researchers will conduct the health check using paper-based versions of the measures, which will then be inputted into SPSS.
+The health checks will be conducted in a sensitive and relational manner, with the Peer Navigators being available as required by participants.